SaiLord28/HCT_Survival_Equity_System_Analysis/second_workshop/README.md

 * **Critical Equity Constraint:** The primary metric, the **Stratified C-Index**, mandates that model performance must be fair and consistent across all ethnic subgroups.
 Equity is a non-negotiable architectural requirement.
 * **Chaos and Sensitivity:** The system exhibits high sensitivity to variables like **patient age**, **disease risk indices**, and **genetic compatibility**.
 Small variations in these inputs can lead to significant changes in prognosis, highlighting the need for robust design strategies.

----

 ## 2. Define System Requirements

 The critical findings were translated into measurable design requirements, focusing on performance, reliability, and user-centric needs.

 ### How it was done

-The identified system weaknesses such as sensitivity, data disparities were converted into measurable performance goals for the final system.
+The identified system weaknesses such as sensitivity and data disparities were converted into measurable performance goals for the final system.

 ### Key Requirements

 1. **Performance and Equity:** The system must achieve a high overall predictive score while maintaining minimal dispersion (low standard deviation) of the C-Index across different racial/ethnic subgroups.
 2. **Reliability (Uncertainty):** Given the high-stakes nature and system sensitivity, the design requires the provision of **Prediction Intervals** and **uncertainty bounds** with all risk stratification outputs, preventing overconfidence in a single point prediction.
 3. **Interpretability:** The system must include a mechanism to generate detailed explanations for individual predictions (e.g., SHAP values) to support clinical adoption and auditing.

----

 ## 3. High-Level Architecture